The most common question we get at Lofta is, "Does my insurance cover this?" It's a great question and one we are eager to answer and explain.

 Patients have been required to rent CPAPs at rates that total much more than the retail price of the devices, or they’ve discovered that the supplies would be substantially cheaper if they didn’t have insurance at all.

 Experts who study health care costs say insurers’ CPAP strategies are part of the industry’s playbook of shifting the costs of widely used therapies, devices and tests to unsuspecting patients.

 Discover the Lofta Difference

-0% financing, free shipping, 30-night risk free trial and high touch customer service.
+0% financing (available through Affirm), free shipping (on Orders totaling $50 or more), and high touch customer service from Lofta.
 Living with sleep apnea can be challenging, treating it doesn’t have to be.